redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 - Larger datasets on cheaper hardware (smaller chunks on more common CPU and RAM)
 - Faster response times with more Redis instances acting on data and answering requests.

-1. Start by removing the old database.

 Enabling database replication and shard clustering requires 4 shards (2 primaries, 2 replicas).
 The free trial license only provides 4 shards, so you'll need them all.

-It's also a good extra step to see how to delete a database and what happens.
+Start by removing the old database.
+It's also good to see how to delete a database and what happens.

-Return to admin console on any node in your cluster.
+1. Return to admin console on node ***n1*** in your cluster.

+NOTE: It could be any node in your cluster, but be sure to use node ***n1*** for this step.
+It will point out something very useful in DNS later.

 Click ***databases*** and the ***demo-db*** link to view, edit, or delete it.